Pasoy/ml-projects/NOTES.md

 ```

 ### Addition
-to add matrixes, they have to be the same dimension.
+to add matrices, they have to be the same dimension.
 <img src="https://github.com/Pasoy/ml-projects/blob/master/images/matrix_addition.png">

 ### Scalar multiplication/division